CDSoft/pp/src/pp.md

 \raw{

-Built-in macros are hard coded in `pp`.
+Built-in macros are hard coded in `pp` and can not be redefined.
 User defined macros are simple text substitutions that may have any number of parameters (named `!1` to `!n`).
-User macros can be redefined on the command line or in the documents.
+User macros can be (re)defined on the command line or in the documents.

-When chosing a name for a macro, the basic rules to remember are:
+Macro names are:

-- Macros names are case sensitive (ie: `!my_macro` and `!My_Macro` are treated as two different macros)
+- case sensitive (i.e.: `!my_macro` and `!My_Macro` are different macros)
-- Valid macro names are made of letters, digits and underscores (`a-zA-Z0-9_`)
+- made of letters, digits and underscores (`a-zA-Z0-9_`)
-- You can't use the name of a built-in macro

 To get the value of a variable you just have to write its name after a '`!`' or '`\`'.
 Macros can be given arguments.
 Each argument is enclosed in parenthesis, curly braces or square brackets.
 For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `\foo{x}{y}` or even `!foo[x][y]`.
 Mixing brackets, braces and parenthesis within a single macro is not allowed: all parameters must be enclosed within the same type of delimiters.
 This helps ending a list of arguments in some edge cases:

     \macro(x)(y)